Drivers License Suspension Lawyer Trenton

 This is by no means an exhaustive list with regards to either special circumstances or potential penalties.
 You should contact a lawyer if you have any concerns about potential penalties for driving with a suspended license.

 Fighting Criminal Charges and Administrative Suspension

 When you are stopped, arrested, and charged with driving a vehicle with a suspended license, you must be concerned with two separate legal matters.
 Both the criminal conviction related to your initial license suspension and the civil penalty imposed by NJDOT must be dealt with.

-One of our experienced and knowledgable attorneys can advice you on the next steps to take.
+One of our experienced and knowledgeable lawyers can advice you on the next steps to take.

-The Law Offices of Greg Prosmushkin, P.C. are conveniently located in Trenton to serve Mercer County and the surrounding areas in all their legal needs.
+The Law Offices of Greg Prosmushkin, P.C. are conveniently located in Trenton to assist Mercer County and the surrounding areas with all their legal needs.
 Schedule a free consultation with one of our traffic attorneys by calling 609-257-4976 today.